NO PROMO CODE REQUIRED

 FanDuel Tennessee sportsbooks’ sign up process is safe, secure, and about as simple as signing up for its daily fantasy offering.

-Thousands of Tennesseans already have a FanDuel account, giving it a leg up.
+Thousands of Tennesseans already have a FanDuel account, giving the operator a leg up.
 First-time registrants need to enter their email address, create a username, and choose a password.

-For the FanDuel Tennessee sportsbook, bettors must be at least 21 years old and will be asked to prove it.
-That is in addition to full name, address, telephone, and social security number.
+For the FanDuel Tennessee sportsbook, bettors must be at least 21 years old and will be asked to prove it using part of their SSN.
+In addition, you’ll be asked for your full name, address, and phone number.
 Existing FanDuel DFS users may also need to re-enter or submit ID information for the sportsbook.

 FanDuel TN applicants know they are giving their information to an entity that can protect it.
-FanDuel has built up its security credibility through years offering DFS contests, and already protects millions of users’ private information.
-Additionally, state officials are also monitoring FanDuel for compliance.
+FanDuel has built up its security credibility through years of offering DFS contests, and already protects millions of users’ private information.
+Additionally, state officials monitor FanDuel for compliance.

 Once their accounts are registered and funded, FanDuel users can wager from anywhere within state lines.
 Bettors won’t be able to place a bet if they are physically outside Tennessee, though they can still deposit funds, withdraw winnings, check odds, or monitor outstanding bets.